About the BSL Glossary

 The current Glossary Project organising team is made up of four people:

-Dr Audrey Cameron - a Deaf Chemistry teacher who has recently taken the lead on the STEM Disability Committee's Physics project to expand physics terms.
+- Dr Audrey Cameron - a Deaf Chemistry teacher leads the projects to develop BSL glossary terms.

-Rachel O'Neill - lecturer in deaf education in the Institute of Teaching, Learning and Management at Moray House School of Education
+- Rachel O'Neill - lecturer in deaf education in the Institute for Education, Teaching & Leadership at Moray House School of Education

-Elizabeth Izatt - web manager at the Scottish Sensory Centre
+- Sheila Mackenzie - web & resources administrator at the Scottish Sensory Centre

 This team has worked with a wider group of Deaf scientists and Maths/science teachers from across the UK who have provided the SSC with advice about what technical terms exist in BSL already in the area of Physics, Chemistry and Biology.
 They have also participated in Sign Collection/Creation weekend workshops where existing terms were discussed and definitions drafted.
 These teams also considered how new terms could be coined in BSL, working under the supervision of Gary Quinn.